 “I’d invest the $1,000 in a wide variety of books about investing to get a solid picture of all the options available and which ones are most suitable for your unique strengths and life situation,” said Han.
 “That learning process can save a lot of money and heartache down the road by making future decisions easier and more confident through a deep understanding of how things work in the world of investing.”

 Robots never go away.
 Peter Anderson of Bible Money Matters discussed how they can be a solid option for new investors.

 “Where should you invest?
 If you’re starting with only $1,000, it might limit some of your options, as some mutual funds will require a minimum purchase of $3,000 or more,” said Anderson.
 “With $1,000, I might suggest opening a Roth IRA account with an automatic investment advisor like WiseBanyan or Betterment. … No matter what you do, the biggest things is to just start investing today.”

 Like Many Things, It Depends

 Ben Malick, a CFA with Three Nine Financial, has two different recommendations depending on the person.

 “If the person is more of a passive investor — no interest or aptitude for investing — I would recommend investing in a no-load Vanguard Retirement Date Fund — minimum investment of $1,000 — that corresponds with your retirement date and regularly contributing to it.
 This provides diversification and will automatically rebalance as you approach your retirement.
 This is sort of the finance version of autopilot.”

-Matt Hylland of Hylland Capital shares a very important point, one that puts an exclamation point at the end of this list: Keep your wits about you.
+Matt Hylland of Hylland Capital shares a very important point: Keep your wits about you.